 Students will write the final essay exam by hand, unless they have a letter from the Dean of the College indicating that they may use a computer because of special circumstances.

 During the semester you will take at least two comprehensive, fifty-minute editing tests or the equivalent.
 There may also be additional tests and quizzes as indicated by the instructor.

-A final comprehensive editing exam will be administered to all students in Rhetoric classes on Wednesday, May 1, 2013 from 2:00 until 3:00 p.m.
-Unsatisfactory performance on this test will result in a review of your semester's work to determine whether you should repeat the course.
+A final comprehensive editing exam will be administered to all students in Rhetoric classes on Wednesday, December 7, 2016 from 2:00 until 3:30 p.m.
+The editing exam constitutes 7.5% of your final course grade.

 The Writing Center, located in the basement of Morton Hall, offers tutorial assistance with writing assignments.
 Tutors in the Center will not only help you with a paper at any stage of the writing process but also can provide exercises in style, grammar, and punctuation.
 Your instructor may suggest-or require-that you seek help in the Center, or you may use the Writing Center on your own initiative, although you should find out from your instructor whether there are any limits on such outside help.

 Dell computers as well as a laser printer are available for your use in the Center; you can also bring your own laptop and work in the Center, since it is a "WiFi Hotspot."
 The Writing Center's hours are posted in the Center.

 The official College statement on plagiarism is found in The Key.
 One possible consequence of plagiarism is expulsion from the college.
 The following comments, drawn from the MLA Handbook for Writers of Research Papers, 2nd ed.
 (1984), supplement that basic statement: